 - (5) Apply shatter-proof film to glass items such as windowpanes, cupboards, shelves, etc.

 - (6) Make a list of emergency telephone numbers including the numbers of those who can speak your language.

-- (7) Confirm beforehand the route from your house to your nearest temporary evacuation center and hospital.
-Ask your neighbourhood association (Chonai-kai) or the volunteer fire brigade (Jishubousai-kai) in your vicinity about the location of temporary emergency shelter and evacuation center.
+- (7) Confirm beforehand the route from your house to your nearest evacuation shelter and hospital.
+Ask your neighbourhood association (Chonai-kai) or the volunteer fire brigade (Jishubousai-kai) in your vicinity about the location of evacuation shelter and safety evacuation area.